OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ### Command Line Procedures (Linux or macOS)

+If you plan to use the Wireguard GUI on macOS, please skip to the next section.

 Next, you will need to generate a public/private key pair, Wireguard style.
 Open a terminal (Linux or macOS) or a Command Prompt (not PowerShell) on Windows.
 Then do this:
 ```
 wg genkey > private_key